 Santa Cruz sunset

-The Galapagos Islands have a population slightly exceeding 25,000, who inhabit five of the islands; Baltra, Floreana, Isabela, San Cristobal and Santa Cruz, all of which we visit on our Ecuador and The Galapagos Cruise and Safari trips.
+The Galapagos Islands have a population slightly exceeding 25,000, who inhabit five of the islands; Baltra, Floreana, Isabela, San Cristobal and Santa Cruz.
 The Islands native language is Spanish.